junebug12851/Sims4ScriptingBPProj/README.md

 As the instructions say, run `debug_teardown.py` when not debugging because it can otherwise slow down your game.
 Sigma1202 is the person who discovered this, I just made it into a script.

+### devmode.py

+This enters into a special mode called "Dev Mode", it clears out compiled code and links your src folder to the Mod Folder.
+When Dev Mode is activated, you don't need to compile anymore.
+If you run `compile.py` though it will exit Dev Mode and do a normal compile.

 ### fix_tuning_names.py

 This expects you to have extracted the tuning files from `Sims 4 Studio` with the `Sub-Folders` option checked.
 What